 The Directorate General for Enterprise (DGE)

-Reporting to the Minister for the Economy, Finance and the Recovery, the Directorate General for Enterprise (DGE) designs and implements public policies that contribute to business development.
+Reporting to the Minister for the Economy, Finance and Industrial and Digital Sovereignty, the Directorate General for Enterprise (DGE) designs and implements public policies that contribute to business development.

 Its activities are central to the government’s efforts to transform France’s economy.
-Its remit includes assignments that are sector-based (industrial policy, digital regulation and infrastructure rollout, policies to support the craft industry, trade, services and tourism) and cross-cutting (regulatory streamlining, innovation policy) as well as those relating to the country’s digital and ecological economic transformation.
+Its remit includes assignments that are sector-based (industrial policy, digital regulation and infrastructure rollout, policies to support craft industries and trades, commerce, services and tourism) and cross-cutting (regulatory streamlining, innovation policy) as well as those relating to the country’s digital and ecological economic transformation.

 Against a backdrop of heightened international competition, businesses are facing major challenges.

 To assist them, the government has to constantly renew its means of intervention and must be able to marshal new skills rapidly.
-As part of this, in a bid to boost its operational capacities, in September 2019 the DGE revamped its organisation, introducing an innovative, project-based approach.
+As part of this, in a bid to boost its operational capacities, in September 2019 the DGE announced a restructuring, introducing an innovative, project-based approach.

 A project-based mode at central level